hsk81/yeoman-generator-dizmo/README.md

 Invoke the dizmo generator with a name of your choice, for example `my-dizmo` and answer a few questions:

-    yo dizmo my-dizmo
+    yo @dizmo/dizmo my-dizmo

 After a successful build, drag and drop the `./build/MyDizmo-0.0.0.dzm` file onto *dizmoViewer*: You should see the front side of the dizmo with `Hello World!` written on it.
 The name parameter is optional and can be changed at the prompt.
-Further, calling `yo dizmo` is equivalent to invoking the default generator with `yo dizmo:app`.
+Further, calling `yo @dizmo/dizmo` is equivalent to invoking the default generator with `yo @dizmo/dizmo:app`.

 To list all possible arguments and options of the generator, enter:

-     yo dizmo --help
+     yo @dizmo/dizmo --help

 ## Caching